wamp-proto/wamp-proto/rfc/text/advanced/ap_49_security_features.md

 # Advanced Security Features

-This section covers some advanced features and technics provided by WAMP mainly but not limited to security and cryptography.
+This section covers some advanced features and techniques provided by WAMP mainly but not limited to security and cryptography.